Hillsboro Hops

 The Hillsboro Hops are a Minor League Baseball team in the northwest United States, located in Hillsboro, Oregon, a city in the Portland metropolitan area.
 The Hops are members of the Northwest League and are the High-A affiliate of the Arizona Diamondbacks.
-They play their home games at Hillsboro Ballpark (formerly Ron Tonkin Field), which opened in 2013.
+As of 2026, they play their games at Hillsboro Hops Ballpark, a new stadium directly across the street from their former home, Hillsboro Ballpark (Ron Tonkin Field).

 History

-As early as 2011, the Yakima Bears, a team of the Northwest League in Yakima, Washington, started exploring options to relocate after a lack of progress on a new ballpark to replace their below-standard Yakima County Stadium and to escape a declining local economy.
+As early as 2011, the Yakima Bears, a team of the Northwest League in Yakima, Washington, started exploring options to relocate after a lack of progress on a new ballpark to replace their below-standard Yakima County Stadium and escape a declining local economy.
 Following a failed proposal to move to Vancouver, Washington, the team received an offer to move to Hillsboro, Oregon, in June 2012, with plans to start play in 2013.
-The city and team reached a deal, with city council approval on June 5, and approval by the league and the franchise on June 8.
+The city and team reached a deal, with city council approval on June 5, and approval by the league and franchise on June 8.
 The city signed the agreement with the team on June 26, with approval by Major League Baseball coming in August.
 Groundbreaking for a new 4,500-seat stadium took place on September 21, and the team's name, Hillsboro Hops, was announced on October 16.
-The Hops replaced the Triple-A Portland Beavers of the Pacific Coast League, who relocated to Tucson at the end of the 2010 season.
+The Hops replaced the Triple-A Portland Beavers of the Pacific Coast League, which relocated to Tucson at the end of the 2010 season.
 The Portland area went without minor league baseball in 2011 and 2012.

 The Hillsboro Hops' first game was played on the road against the Salem-Keizer Volcanoes on June 14, 2013, a 3–2 loss.
 Ryan Gebhardt had the team's first hit and Brian Billigen earned the first RBI.
 Their first win came on June 17 in the Hillsboro Ballpark home opener against the Eugene Emeralds.
 The inaugural home opener was attended by a sellout 4,710 fans, who watched Jordan Parr hit the first home run in the Hops' history.

 Barley, the team's mascot, was introduced on June 28, 2013.
 The Hops set the franchise attendance record in 2014, when their games were attended by 138,732 people.
 They also won their division and the league championship.
 The team was managed by J. R. House, whose coaching staff included fellow-former major leaguers Doug Drabek and Mark Grace.
 Hillsboro swept the championship series against the three-time NWL defending champion Vancouver Canadians.
 The team set another franchise attendance record in 2015 with 143,412 (an average of 3,774 for 38 dates) while winning a second consecutive league title.